When it comes to U.K. ufo sightings, the mystery of the Burton Dassett lights remain one of it’s most enduring mysteries.

 Rokeby’s extensive research presents a strong argument that the lights were ufos.

 The mass sighting had no shortage of witnesses in 1923 but almost a century later, evidence has been diminished.

 Rokeby presents a compelling argument for ufos rather than ghosts.
 With a backdrop of rolling hills, a military base in the area and a mysterious church, the Burton Dassett Lights event looks an ideal candidate for a big screen mystery.

 In the following interview I recorded with Richard Rokeby, he confesses why he investigated the story.

-He also explains why Warwickshire is a hotbed for mysteries like this, an account of one person getting caught in a ball of light and his verdict.
+He also explains why Warwickshire is a hotbed for U.K. ufo sightings like this, an account of one person getting caught in a ball of light and his verdict.